 So this is the workaround I alluded to above.
 If you can’t find the holy grail of good light and good location in the same place, backdrops are an easy way to disguise a background that you don’t want to include in your shot.

-This backdrop is hand painted on fabric, and the result is a light, bright and fun backdrop perfect for a kid’s portrait.
-But don’t stop there, there are loads of things you can us to DIY a backdrop for home studio portraits.
+This backdrop is hand-painted on fabric, resulting in a light, bright, and fun backdrop — perfect for a kid’s portrait.
+But don’t stop there!
+Here are things for a DIY backdrop for home studio portraits.

 Related: DIY Photography Backdrops

-Ok so we’ve covered light, location, and backdrops.
-Armed with that information, you can go grab your camera and start shooting a professional looking studio portrait at home right now!
+Ok, so we’ve covered light, location, and backdrops.
+Armed with that information, you can go grab your camera and start shooting professional-looking studio portraits at home right now!

 But if you want to add some extra layers and interest to your shots, accessorise!